MichaelSinz/Boxed/README.md

 - Integration with container orchestration for multi-container scenarios

-Note that building your own images to be used with Boxed should be rather straight forward.
+Note that building your own images to be used with Boxed should be rather straightforward.
 The [Dockerfile](Dockerfile) is both a useful set of images and an example of how to do this.

 ## Why Was Boxed Created?